-At the conclusion of an ILE project, students submit either the 'ILE Plan A Thesis Evaluation Form or the ILE Plan B Capstone Project Evaluation Form (to their Advisory Committee for review and comment.
-Advisory Committees use these forms to document their perceptions of the substance and quality of the final ILE manuscript according to the rubric in Table D.7.4a.
+At the end of an ILE project, students submit the ILE Capstone Project Evaluation Form or the ILE Research Thesis Evaluation Form to their Advisory Committee for review and comment.
+Advisory Committee members individually document their perceptions of the substance and quality of the final ILE manuscript according to the rubric in Table D.7.4a.
 Manuscripts receiving a composite 100 points will be judged to demonstrate 'highest quality'; those receiving 90-99 points will be judged to have achieved 'high quality' and those receiving 80-89 points will be judged to be 'satisfactory quality.'
 ILE manuscripts receiving fewer than 80 points will be considered 'unsatisfactory' and required to be redone.
-Examples of Plan A and Plan B evaluations are available for review (ERF - D7.4 Methods of competency assessment).
+Examples of ILE Evaluation forms are available for review (ERF - D7.4 Methods of competency assessment).